 knowledge and experience to trainee and (RN) or licensed practical nurse (LPN)."

-follow rules to maintain compliance (14 t) of notinged production finites (21 t).
+follow rules to maintain compliance () : :::::::::::::::::::::::::::::::::

 with State of Ohio rules on Dining

 Assistants

 2) Provide each student with appropriate

 handouts and training tools

 3) Facilitate learning and evaluate Dining

 Assistant competency in skill performance

 4) Utilize the impact of cultural, age,

 gender diversity issues with the Dining

 Assistant trainees

 b.
 Dining Assistant Trainee

 1) Attend class

 2) Follow program rules

 3) Provide feeding for LTC residents

 under the direction and supervision of the

 instructor

 3. Explain the Ohio 4) Maintain safe environment

 Nurse Aide Registry 5) Review all handouts and review skills

-checklists for classroom testing
+Truise That Registry checklists for classroom testing

 6) Promote and respect residents' rights

 3. NAR Information

 a.
 NA registry includes all NAs who have Teaching Alert

 4. Discuss issues related completed STNA Training and A finding of abuse is never removed

 to abuse, mistreatment, successfully completed the state test. from Nurse Aide Registry (NAR)

 neglect, exploitation b.
-Dining Assistants cannot be listed on the
+Dining Assistants cannot be listed on the nom runse Aide Registry (IVAR)

 and misappropriation NA Registry Signs & Symptoms of Abuse

 of resident property c.
 4. Abuse, neglect, exploitation and https://ncea.acl.gov/faq/index.aspx

-according to State Law misappropriation misappropriation misappropriation
+according to State Law misappropriation nttps.//neca.aci.gov/iaq/index.aspx

-a.
+according to State Law a.
 Definition of terms according to State

 Law:

 1) abuse

+, , , , , , , , , , , , , , , , , , ,

 2) neglect

-3) misappropriation
+3) misappropriation b.
+Findings of abuse or pedest of a resident

 b.
-Findings of abuse or neglect of a resident
+Findings of abuse or neglect of a resident or misappropriation of the property of a

-or misappropriation of the property of a
+or impappiopriation of the property of a